MDSplus/Documentation/docs/reference/tdi-reference.md

 ### Floating Point

 Refers to a floating point (fractional) number.

+> TODO: Possibly reword
+Note: Floating point comparisons and arithmetic may not match expectations due to floating point approximation.

 Can be one of the following types.
 The type will be determined by the `Suffix` below, or you can use the `Function` below to explicitly cast.